The United States Congress designated the Cheaha Wilderness (map

 and is managed by the Forest Service.

 From the stone tower on the summit of Cheaha Mountain, Alabama's highest point at 2,407 feet, a dense second-growth woodland stretches south across Cheaha State Park and into Cheaha Wilderness, Talladega National Forest.
-For a scenic peek over the area, an asphalt road leads to the top of the mountain, off State Route 49.
+For a scenic peek over the area, an asphalt road leads to the top of the mountain, off of Alabama Highway 281, the Talladega Scenic Drive.

-Near the edge of the Cheaha Wilderness, you'll find Turnipseed Camp for picnicking and camping.
+Near the edge of the Cheaha Wilderness, you'll find the Turnipseed Campground for picnicking and camping.
 Turnipseed is located where the Chinnabee Silent Trail, and the Talladega Scenic Drive, Hwy.
 281intersection.
 Campsites with hookups, a motel, and rental cabins can be found in the adjacent Cheaha State Park.